webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ## How does it work?

-Everything described above is done by [ICE](https://tools.ietf.org/html/rfc8445).
+The process described above is [ICE](https://tools.ietf.org/html/rfc8445).
 Another protocol that pre-dates WebRTC.

+ICE is a protocol that tries to find the best way to communicate between two ICE Agents.
+Each ICE Agenta publishes the ways it is reachable, these are known as candidatea.
+ICE then determines the best candidate pair.

+The actual ICE Process is described in greater detail later in this chapter.
+To understand why ICE exists it is useful to understand what network behaviors it is taking advantage of.

 ## Networking real world constraints
 ### Not in the same network